Welcome To Service Dog Laws in Tennessee

 - Reminding someone living with a mental illness to take their prescribed medications

-- Calming someone with post-traumatic stress disorder (PTSD) during an anxiety attack
+- Calming someone with post-traumatic stress disorder (PTSD) during an anxiety attack, bringing a water bottle and medication

 - Doing other specific work or performing other special tasks